BunnyEncoder20/GitHub_Python_DSA/DSA/Striver SDE DSA Sheet/13 Search 2D Matrix/Theory.md

 1. Go row by row and check if the Target lies between row[0] and row[n-1]
 2. If the element doesn't lie between the two, then we will not check that row.
-3. Only when the Target lies between the first and last element will be saerch that row.
+3. Only when the Target lies between the first and last element will be search that row.
 4. Because the row (1D array) is sorted, we can implement binary search on the row to find our element.

 - **Time Complexity : O(m) + O(log<sub>2</sub>n)**